Causes and Symptoms of High Alcohol Levels

 Understanding High Levels

-High alcohol levels refer to an increased concentration of alcohol in the blood, commonly measured as Blood Alcohol Concentration (BAC).
-Alcohol enters the bloodstream quickly after consumption and affects almost every organ, especially the brain, liver, and heart.
-The body can process only a limited amount of alcohol per hour, so drinking faster than the liver can metabolize leads to accumulation in the blood.
+High alcohol levels refer to an increased concentration of alcohol in the blood, usually measured as Blood Alcohol Concentration (BAC).
+After alcohol is consumed, it is absorbed quickly from the stomach and intestines into the bloodstream and then processed mainly by the liver.
+The liver can break down only a limited amount of alcohol per hour.
+When drinking happens faster than this processing capacity, alcohol starts to accumulate in the blood.

 Major Causes of High Levels